-The original Allied Geophysical Lab came to life under the tutelage of Dr. Fred Hilterman some 30 years ago.
+The original Allied Geophysical Lab came to life under the tutelage of Dr. Fred Hilterman some 40 years ago.
 It was founded by associating disparate exploration-related projects: physical modeling, well log analysis, seismic data processing, and interpretation.
 In the following years, AGL made outstanding contributions to exploration geophysics while educating generations of students.
 We are returning to some of the AGL's geophysical roots, but with energetic new growth.
 The new AGL is focusing on experimental geophysics and associated theory, data assessment, and application.
-We plan to carefully collect and thoroughly analyze a wide variety of geophysical data, from the lab to field scale.
-The Department of Earth and Atmospheric Sciences at the University of Houston is broadly expanding its geophysical capabilities with the recent hiring of two geophysics professors: Hua-Wei Zhou and Will Sager.
-Dr. Stewart was appointed as Director of AGL and Drs.
-Castagna, Chesnokov, Wiley, and Zhou are co-investigators.
-Collaborators include Drs.
-Gennady Goloshubin, De-hua Han, Fred Hilterman, Aibing Li, Will Sager, and Leon Thomsen.
-These individuals and their students bring a wealth of experience and expertise to AGL efforts.
+We carefully collect and thoroughly analyze

+PhD, Massachusetts Institute of Technology Chevron, ARCO, Veritas, University of Calgary